chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 in the PAKEClientHello structure, where a duplicate is defined as two PAKEShare values that share the same NamedPAKE, client identity, and server identity values, the server aborts the handshake with an "illegal_parameter" alert.
+Moreover, if there are different client identity or server identity values carried in the PAKEShare values, the `pake` extension is considered to be malformed.
+This check is done to prevent client enumeration attacks; see {{security}}.

 If the list of PAKEShare values is well-formed, the server then scans the list of PAKEShare values to determine if there is one that the server can use based on its local database of PAKE registration information.
-If one does not exist, the server can simulate a PAKE response as described in {{simulation}}.
+If one does not exist, the server simulates a PAKE response as described in {{simulation}}.
-Simulating a response is helpful to prevent client enumeration attacks on the server's PAKE database; see {{security}}.
+Simulating a response prevents client enumeration attacks on the server's PAKE database; see {{security}}.
 Otherwise, the server MUST abort the protocol with an "illegal_parameter" alert.

 If there exists a valid PAKE registration, the server indicates its selection by including a `pake` extension in its ServerHello.
 The content of this extension